Ehlers-Danlos Syndrome, Vascular Type

 |Estimated prevalence||1 - 9 / 100.000|

-|Gene (s)||COL3A1 (120180)|
+|Gene (s)||COL3A1 (120180), COL1A1 (120150)|

-Unlike in other types of EDS, the skin is nonhyperelastic, thin and translucent, through which the venous pattern over the chest, abdomen and extremities is readily visible.
-Excessive wrinkling and thinness of the skin over hands and feet may produce an old-looking appearance, also called acrogeria.
+Unlike in other EDS subtypes, the skin is not hyperelastic but thin and translucent, with readily visible veins on the torso, dorsum of hands and extremities.
+Wrinkling and thinness of the skin of extremities may produce an aged appearance (acrogeria).
 Unusual cutaneous manifestations include elastosis perforans serpiginosa, keloid formation and Raynaud phenomenon.
-Patients with a vascular type of EDS often have a characteristic facial appearance, including prominent eyes (due to lack of subcutaneous adipose tissue around the eyes), a thin, pinched nose and small lips, hollow cheeks and lobeless ears.
+Patients with vEDS often have a characteristic facial appearance, including prominent eyes (due to lack of subcutaneous adipose tissue), a thin, pinched nose and small lips, hollow cheeks and lobeless ears.6

 Hypermobility is usually limited to the small joints of the hands.